adev-exe/WebServer/README.md

 # WebSever
-Basic WebSever created for Computer Networks course.
+Basic WebSever created with group for Computer Networks course